PeterMarshall29/book1/_sources/jupyternotebooks/exercise1.md

 ````{solution-end}
 ````

 ````{exercise-start} 1F
 :label: exerciseex16
 :class: dropdown
 :nonumber:
 ````
-Write a program that asks for two characters to be input by the user, and returns their ASCII code value and the character with the ASCII code that is the sum of the two character.
+Write a program that asks for two characters to be input by the user and returns their ASCII code value and the character with the ASCII code that is the sum of the two characters.
 ```{code-cell} c++
 :tags: [remove-output, skip-execution]
 Code goes here....